jrmarino/AdaBase/drop_table.md

 query to drop a table in the connected database.
 Existence checks and cascading deletions only occur if explicitly requested.
-Multiple tables can be dropped simulaneously by separating them with commas (however this is not supported by all drivers (e.g. FireBird, SQLite), so it's more portable to issue multiple single table query_drop_table commands).</p>
+Multiple tables can be dropped simulaneously by separating them with commas (however this is not supported by all drivers (e.g. Firebird, SQLite), so it's more portable to issue multiple single table query_drop_table commands).</p>

 <pre class="code">